 Chase’s introduction to the art world came after the birth of her first child.
 After suffering from an emotional breakdown, Chase decided to explore new interests and discovered a talent for painting.

 She originally studied oil panting under prominent Northwest artists like Jacob Elshin, Nickolas Damascus, and Mark Tobey.
 She found her first success in 1948 when one of her paintings was accepted into the Seattle Art Museum’s Northwest Annual Exhibition.

 In 1969, acclaimed dancer Mary Staton used one of Chase’s circular sculptures in a dance routine.
 This inspired Chase to collaborate with Boeing on a project dealing with a medium she had never used before: video.
 Using Boeing’s mainframe super computer, Chase created Circles, a video depicting multiple multi-color hoops transforming and multiplying on a black background.

-Wishing to focus further on her video work, Chase moved to New York City in 1972 and rented room 722 at the Chelsea Hotel.
-The room is notable because it had been the residence for many famous artists and authors dating back to 1883, including Janis Joplin, Jasper Johns, Mark Twain, and Dylan Thomas.
+Wishing to focus more on her video work, Chase moved to New York City in 1972 and rented room 722 at the Chelsea Hotel.
+The room had been the residence for many famous artists and authors, including Janis Joplin, Mark Twain, and Dylan Thomas.

 During her time in the city, Chase continued to work on computer-generated videos.
 Most of her early work involved integrating dancers with her sculptures, then using computer-generated effects to create a dreamlike atmosphere.

 Chase also created videos that explored themes such as feminism.
 One of her most widely regarded works is By Herself (1985).
 The piece is a series of 30-minute video dramas regarding older women’s autonomy.
 Other works exploring similar themes include Table for One (1985), Dear Papa (1986), and Sophie (1989).
 Dear Papa won first prize at the Women’s International Film Festival in Paris in 1986.